RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 tags:
 	- CSS
 	- Humor
+description: "This article explores silly ways to embed images using CSS."
 ---

 If you regularly work with CSS, chances are that you have referenced images from CSS code.
 Usually, this is done with the [`url()`](<https://developer.mozilla.org/en-US/docs/Web/CSS/url()>) function, which takes a URL for an image file or directly embeds a base64 encoded image.